mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/httpie.md

 - Send a POST request with redirected input
 `http {{https://example.com}} < {{file.json}}`

-- Send a PUT request with a given json body
+- Send a PUT request with a given JSON body
 `http PUT {{https://example.com/todos/7}} {{hello=world}}`

 - Send a DELETE request with a given request header